 - 3.14.1 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology. - 3.14.2 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to

-- complex organised abuse.
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology. - 3.14.2 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - 3.14.3 Potential indicators of sexual exploitation will be addressed within staff training, including raising awareness with staff that some young people who are being sexually exploited do not show any external signs of abuse and may not recognise it as abuse.
-Staff will follow the procedures outlined in this policy if concerns of child sexual exploitation arise. - 3.14.4 The Designated Safeguarding Lead will complete the Safeguarding Children Partnership Board's Exploitation Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of CSE. - 3.14.5 The school recognises that young people who go missing can be at increased risk of sexual exploitation and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions - 3.14.6 Our schools have a named Single Point of Contact (SPOC) for the Police who will work in partnership to identify and provide appropriate support to pupils who have been identified as having 'gone missing' through the authority schemes.
-Local Education Safeguarding Teams will share Police information of missing child episodes with the Designated Safeguarding Lead(s) (DSL).
+Staff will follow the procedures outlined in this policy if concerns of child sexual exploitation arise. - 3.14.4 The Designated Safeguarding Lead will complete the Safeguarding Children Partnership Board's Contextual Risk Screening Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) and refer to Social Care if there is a concern that a young person may be at risk of CSE. - 3.14.5 The school recognises that young people who go missing can be at increased risk of sexual exploitation and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions - 3.14.6 At Aspire Learning Trust we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have gone missing through the Operation Encompass scheme.
+Cambridgeshire's Education Safeguarding Team will share police information of missing child episodes with the Designated Safeguarding Lead(s) (DSL).
 On receipt of any information, the DSL will decide on the appropriate support the child may require.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.